CazB67/Weather-Dashboard/README.md

 Assignment 6

 ## Description
-The purpose of this assignment is to create a weather application for a traveller so that they can acces the weather for multiple cities and use this information to plan their trip.
+The purpose of this assignment is to create a weather application for a traveller so that they can access the weather for multiple cities and use this information to plan their trip.
 The development of this application required the following criteria:
 * A  weather dashboard with form inputs
 * The ability to search for a city and be presented with current and future conditions for that city and that city to be added to the search history
 * The current weather conditions that need to be included are city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index